 Frequently Asked Questions

 No. The LPN profession will transition to the RHPA at a later date.
-That date has not yet been determined.
+We are working towards the transition, but the date of transition has not yet been determined.

-No. As an LPN, your practice and authority is not affected by the RNs’ transition to the RHPA.
-You will continue to be governed under The Licensed Practical Nurses Act (LPN Act) and regulated in accordance with the existing standards of your profession.
+No. As an LPN, your practice and authority is not affected by the RNs’ and RPNs’ transition to the RHPA.
+You will continue to be governed under the LPN Act and regulated in accordance with the existing standards of your profession.